 Richard Blakeborough suggests you identify your Anti Calm triggers to deal with stress peacefully.

 My dictionary describes the meaning of the word calm as stillness, tranquillity, free from agitation or disturbance, serenity.
-When my children want to push my buttons and make me angry they say “calm down!”, to which I often respond “I am xxxx calm”, normally screamed at the top of my lungs with veins protruding unattractively from my neck.
+When my children used to want to push my buttons and make me angry they would say “calm down!”, to which I often responded “I am xxxx calm”, normally screamed at the top of my lungs with veins protruding unattractively from my neck.

 Becalmed, in a nautical sense, means to shelter from or deprive a ship of wind.
 I am sure you can imagine one of those tall ships, sails unfurled, barely moving because there is no wind.
 In fact there is another expression, which refers to a particular area near the equator where there is little wind.
 Many of us use this expression to describe being low or down or unhappy.
 When we have such feelings, we say we’re in the doldrums.

 I recently gave a presentation at the prison here in Christchurch and mentioned to the guards that there were a couple of large, loud, aggressive, tattooed men in the audience who seemed to hold sway with the other guys.
 They seemed to dominate and to intimidate.
 “Never be worried by them,” said one of the guards.
 “Worry about the calm quiet ones, they are the most dangerous!”